 Whether you are based in the U.S. or outside the U.S., it is important to take a step back and evaluate your U.S. expansion strategy with your business and brand.
 Your goal may be to expand your brand for acquisition, global brand development, or increase your overall profits.

-Your strategy will impact whether you expand to the U.S. selling through your foreign entity or form a U.S. entity.
+Your strategy will impact whether you expand to the U.S. by selling through your foreign entity or forming a U.S. entity.
 There are many steps, components, and, of course, expansion costs involved.
 Most don’t understand the full picture, but we do.

-Most sellers have a goal of forming an LLC and obtaining an EIN.
-That should NOT be your goal.
-From a tax and liability standpoint, your goal should be the proper structure that allows you to maximize your U.S. e-commerce business and minimize U.S. tax surprises, including sales tax (when required).
+The world of e-commerce is rapidly evolving, and it’s crucial to stay ahead of the game.
+Your goal should not be simply forming an LLC and obtaining an EIN.
+It’s about finding the proper structure to maximize your U.S. e-commerce business and minimize potential tax surprises, including sales tax (when required).

 - Did you create a U.S. taxpayer?